 Believe that You Can Overcome Whatever Weight Loss Challenge You Face

 Research confirms that the single most powerful predictor of lasting weight loss success is strength or your belief.
 So it’s critical to cultivate a positive attitude.
 Two of may favorite techniques are keeping track of successes and using affirmations.
 Each day I journal about 3 things I’m grateful for and at least 1 thing I’ve done right.
-And I have repeated my favorite weight loss affirmation so many times through the years, it’s engraved in my consciousness.
+And I have repeated my favorite affirmations for weight loss so many times through the years, it’s engraved in my consciousness.

 What’s your strategy for getting back on track after a setback?